-Unlike most other network systems, Interbus does not use any switches etc. to set the node address.
+Unlike most other network systems, Interbus does not use e.g. switches to set the node address.
 Instead, each node is automatically assigned a node address based on its physical location in the network.

 3.2.
-Operating Baudrate
+Operating Baud Rate

-The Slave interface supports two baudrates; 500kbps and 2Mbps.
-The baudrate is specified using the onboard jumper, see "Interface Connectors" on page 6.
+The Slave interface supports two baud rates; 500kbps and 2Mbps.
+The baud rate is specified using the on-board jumper, see "Connectors and Switches" on page 8.

-Note: Depending on if the Slave interface is top or bottom-mounted, the orientation of the jumper will be different.
+Note: The orientation of the jumper will differ depending on whether the slave interface is top or bottom-mounted.